FluxML/FastAI.jl/docs/setup.md

 # Setup

 FastAI.jl is not registered yet, but you can try it out by installing it manually.
-You should be able to install FastAI.jl using the REPL as follows:
+You should be able to install FastAI.jl using the REPL as follows (The package mode in the REPL can be entered by typing `]`).

 ```julia
 pkg> add https://github.com/FluxML/FastAI.jl